Atlanta Work-Related Death Cases

-In the event that the employee died as a result of an employer’s intentional act intended to cause injury, additional benefits of up to $20,000 could be available.
-These benefits are paid in the form of a 20 percent penalty added to each week’s death benefit payments.Our Atlanta Workers’ Comp Lawyers can Help With a Death Benefits Claim
+In the event that the employee died as a result of an employer’s intentional act intended to cause injury, additional benefits of up to $50,000 could be available.
+These benefits are paid in the form of a 20 percent penalty added to each week’s death benefit payments.Our Atlanta Workers’ Comp Lawyers can Help With a Workplace Death Case

 At Parsons & Associates, P.C., our experienced Atlanta workplace accident lawyers will work hard to defend your rights and to get you the workers’ compensation death benefits that you deserve.
 It’s important to act promptly to make sure you don’t waive your right to benefits.